TechNinjaAyush/PROJECT-1/README.md

 5. [Models Used](#models-used)

 ## Project Overview

-This application provides a web interface for creating your prefered itinerary for their desired destination.
-It has a user friendly form to fill for preferences such as destination, duration, budget and travelers.
-And using this information we create a personalized itinerary for the user.
-Leveraged Gemini's API to generate personalized travel itinerary for the user.

-## Features
+The Skill Assessment and Recommendation Engine is a web application designed to help users assess their skills and improve them through personalized recommendations using GEMINI api

+- **Admin features**:
+- Admins have the ability to create and manage quizzes across various domains such as DSA, web development, and computer fundamentals.
+- Admins can track user progress, view quiz results, and analyze performance data to make informed decisions on recommendations.
+- After creating new quiz admin send notification to user through gmail

-- User Authentication.
+- **User features**:
+- On the User Dashboard, users can view the latest available quizzes and select which one they want to attempt.
+- After completing a quiz, users receive personalized recommendations for learning resources, tailored to their performance.
+- Users can track their quiz history and view their past attempts and recommendations, helping them monitor their progress over time.
+- Sign-in with Google for secure authentication, allowing users to quickly and safely log in to the app.
+- JWT (JSON Web Token) implementation for secure session management, ensuring that user data remains safe throughout their session.
+- Password Security using bcrypt for hashing and securing user passwords during the registration and login process.
-- User friendly interface.
+-
-- Leveraged Gemini's API to generate personalized travel itinerary for the user
-- User can view their detailed itinerary.
-- User can view their created trip too.
-- User receives the entire itinerary in PDF form via mail

   ## Technologies and Libraries Used

 - **Backend**:

-  - Typescript: Implemented MVC structure in OOP fashion and ensured type safety of the data using typescript.
+  - javascript: Implemented MVC structure in OOP fashion and ensured type safety of the data using typescript.
   - Node.js: Used to setup the environment for backend.
   - Express.js: Built scalable backend server.
-  - Mongo DB: Stored the user info and itinerary details using mongo database.
+  - Mongo DB: Stored  admins  and user quiz history.
-  - Redis: Used redis for rate limiting of creating trips.
-  - Puppeteer: Used to convert the generated Itinerary to PDF format.
-  - Nodemailer: Used to mail the itinerary in PDF form to the user's email.
+  - Nodemailer: To send mail to user about new available quiz.
   - Docker: Leveraged docker to containerize the application.
-  - Continuous Integration(CI): Impleneted Continuous Integration pipeline for lint check and healthy build for pull request at main branch.

 - **Frontend**:

-  - Typescript: Ensured type safety of the data using typescript and enhances development efficiency, code quality, and maintainability.
-  - Next.js: Built the entire client side and integrating backend apis using Next.js.
+  - React.js: Built the entire client side and integrating backend apis using Next.js.
   - Tailwind CSS: Used tailwind css for responsive interface for across all devices.
-  - Shadcn UI: Leveraged Shadcn UI library for building user friendly UI components.
   - Docker: Leveraged docker to containerize the application.
-  - Continuous Integration(CI): Impleneted Continuous Integration pipeline for lint check and healthy build for pull request at main branch.

 - **Models**:
-  - Gemini AI Model for generating user personalized itinerary.
+  - Gemini AI Model for generating user personalized recommendation.
-  - Google Maps API for directing to specific destination location.

-## View website

-Here is the deployed website : [Deployed Link](https://personalized-itinerary-generator.vercel.app/)<br>
-Here is the deployed backend server: [Backend Link](https://personalized-itinerary-generator.onrender.com/)

 ## Installation